 - Veterans who are qualified for an increased pension based on being permanently housebound and in need of regular aid and attendance.

 - Veterans with vision or hearing impairment resulting from diseases or the existence of another medical condition for which they are getting care or services from the VA.

-- Veterans with significant functional or cognitive impairment evidenced by deficiencies in the ability to perform activities of daily living.
+- Veterans with significant functional or cognitive impairment that keeps them from performing the activities of daily living.

 - Veterans with vision and/or hearing impairment severe enough that it interferes with their ability to participate actively in their own medical treatment.